-	Located in Truro, Merchant House is within a 15-minute walk of Hall for Cornwall and Royal Cornwall Museum.
-This hotel is 0.7 mi (1.1 km) from Truro Cathedral and 2.3 mi (3.6 km) from Killiow Golf Club.
+Located in Truro, Donnington Guest House is within a 5-minute drive of Royal Cornwall Museum and Hall for Cornwall.
+This guesthouse is 14 mi (22.6 km) from Fistral Beach and 17 mi (27.3 km) from Watergate Bay Beach.

 Make yourself at home in one of the 33 air-conditioned rooms featuring flat-screen televisions.
 Complimentary wireless Internet access is available to keep you connected.
 Private bathrooms with showers feature complimentary toiletries and hair dryers.
 Conveniences include desks and coffee/tea makers, and housekeeping is provided daily.

 Full breakfasts are available daily for a fee.

 Located in Truro, The Old Vicarage is on a river, within a 10-minute drive of Hall for Cornwall and Royal Cornwall Museum.
 This 4-star bed & breakfast is 2.4 mi (3.8 km) from Truro Cathedral and 4.5 mi (7.2 km) from Killiow Golf Club.